top of page

 David Carson is an entrepreneur who's spent 20 years building products that millions of people use and talk about.

 He founded Proust, a social game that grew to 3 million users.
 He built Heavy.com into the largest video network for young men, with 30 million users.
-He scaled Slip.stream to $20M in revenue.
-Along the way, he's worked with brands like Nike, Coca-Cola, and IKEA at agencies like Ogilvy and Mother.
+He scaled Slipstream Music to billions of streams.
+Along the way, he's worked with brands like American Express, Nike, Coca-Cola, and IKEA at agencies like Ogilvy and Mother.

 Get my free weekly newsletter and find genius where others see nonsense.